If you are experiencing chest pain that is not settling, or a medical emergency that could be life-threatening, ring for an Ambulance on 000.

 Home visits: Available for patients with specific medical conditions at the discretion of our doctors and within a limited geographical radius from our surgery.
 Please ring 07 5464 6765 to speak to a Receptionist for more information.

-Fees: We are a Mixed Billing practice (effective from 1 November 2023).
 Please see our Billing page for more information.

 Fees are payable on the day of consultation.